reputage/bluepea/docs/reference/installmacos.md

 $ ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```

-Now you can run homebrew using the "brew" command from terminal
-Homebrew puts everything in /usr/local so it does clobber Apple installed libraries and binaries.
+Now you can run homebrew using the "brew" command from terminal.
+Homebrew puts everything in /usr/local so it does not clobber Apple installed libraries and binaries.

 You may have to to add /usr/local/bin to your bash shell path.
 You can do this by adding the following to your .bashrc file

 ```bash
 #Add paths for non-interactive non-login shells such as ssh remote command